Hans Bernd Gisevius: Later life

 Gisevius served as a key witness for the defence at the Nuremberg trials when he was called as a witness by defendants Hjalmar Schacht and Wilhelm Frick.
 His testimony was crucial in securing the acquittal of Schacht on all counts, but Frick was found guilty and executed.
 His testimony was also particularly damaging to Hermann Göring, Wilhelm Keitel and Ernst Kaltenbrunner, who were all convicted and sentenced to death.

 His autobiography, Bis zum bitteren Ende ("To the Bitter End"), published by Wasmuth in 1948, offered a sharp indictment of both the Nazi regime, many of whose leading members Gisevius knew personally, and the German people.
 Gisevius claimed that the latter pretended not to know about the atrocities being committed in their name.
 At the same time, the book also offers an insider's account of the German resistance movement.

 In 1946, Gisevius was charged and acquitted by the Swiss authorities in a trial for espionage.
 Gisevius was later criticised as he diminished the contributions of other members (such as Claus Schenk Graf von Stauffenberg) of the opposition to Hitler.
 Gisevius wrote in his 1948 book that he considered SS Chief Himmler somewhat of a hypocrite whereas he saw Reinhard Heydrich as one who epitomised Nazi ideals.
-In the early 1950s, he moved to the United States and lived in Dallas, Texas, but soon returned and lived in Switzerland.
+In the early 1950s, he moved to the United States and lived in Dallas, Texas, but soon moved to Switzerland.
 Gisevius died in Müllheim in Baden-Württemberg in 1974.